SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 TS=
 (
   "marine spatial planning" OR "spatial management"
-  OR "coastal zone management" OR "integrated coastal zone planning" OR "coastal resources management" OR "community based management"
+  OR "coastal zone management" OR "integrated coastal zone planning" OR "ICZM" OR "coastal resources management"
+  OR "community based management"
   OR "locally managed marine area$" OR "LMMA$"
   OR "resilience based management"